Lego Alpha Team: Mission Deep Freeze

-8 sets was released from 2004 to 2005.
+8 sets were released from 2004 to 2005.
 Mission Deep Freeze toy sets displayed more technical upgrades such as control panels, a new logo and new packaging.
 The storyline focused on Alpha Team's mission to find Ogel before he froze the world using ice orbs.
-His main base was a mountain fortress which was in the form of a skull.
+His main base was a mountain fortress in the form of a skull.
+All sets in this sub-theme featured the Alpha Mode transformation mechanic, allowing vehicles to convert between forms without disassembly.